COMP122/comp122-f24/format-encodings/notes_10_02.md

 l# COMP122 Lecture Notes: October 2, 2024

 ## Announcements:
+  1. Oct 8 (Tuesday)
+     * class and lab will must likely be cancelled
+     * this will impact Oct 7th plan, as well as Oct 9th's plan

   1. Upcoming Assignments:
-     * 21-table-encodings  (to be assigned Monday/today)
+     * 21-table-encodings  (to be last Monday)
-     * 22-utf8-encodings
+     * 22-utf8-encodings   (to be assigned Wedneday/today)
      * 41-pemdas-coding    (to be assigned Friday)